Joachim26/TogaII/README.md

 Movetime Limit from 1 to 10000 ms,
 Nodes Limit from 1 to 32000,
 Depth Limit from 1 to 30,
-Wait For from 1 to 25 ms, e.g.
+Wait For from 1 to 25 ms, i.e.
 nps from 1000 to 40.